 - (Optional step) Sauté onion and garlic on a little bit of oil or butter in Instant Pot.
 You can omit the step of actually sautéing if you don’t have time.

 - If you sautéed the onion, then deglaze the pot with a bit of liquid.
+I love using Vermouth to do so.

 - Add the short grain rice.
 Most commonly used rice for risotto is Arborio rice.
 Do not rinse the rice first!!